Jason-Amith/Deep-Learning-NNs/README.md

 Deep learning stuff using Neural Networks.

-All neural network implementations in this repository are Convolutional Neural Networks(CNNs) implemented with Keras.
+All neural network implementations in this repository are Convolutional Neural Networks(CNNs) implemented using Keras.

 cnn6 and cnn7 are CNNs for Mini-Imagenet